junhyung9985/junhyung9985/README.md

 ### Hello World! 👋

-Hello there!
+👋 Hello there!
 I'm Junhyung Kim.
-I'm currently studying Computer Science at Handong Global University.
+I'm currently studying Computer Science at Handong Global University.<br />
 My interests lies in various subjects in CS fields, such as AI/DL, Problem Solving, Algorithms and much more!

 <!--